ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ## From draft-ietf-rats-07

 * Filled in IANA and other sections for possible preassignment of claim keys for well understood claims

+## From draft-ietf-rats-08

+* Change profile claim to be either a URL or an OID rather than a test string